-All KeenTools plugins are bundled into a single installer.
-Inside the bundle you’ll find an automatic installer as well as files for manual installation.
-Please read the installation FAQ for more details.
+All our plugins are bundled into a single package.
+Inside the bundle you’ll find an installer and files for manual installation.

 License Server is needed for installing floating licenses only.
 Version of the license server have to be equal or greater than the version of the bundle.
 It’s available for all platforms: